West of England Water Softeners

 Take it with a pinch of Halite

-Rubbing Salt in the wounds
+Rubbing salt in the wounds

 Salt of the Earth

-Salt is produced worldwide, in 2018, approximately 300 million tonnes was created.
-The top six country producers were China (68 million), the United States of America (42 million), India (29 million), Germany (13 million), Canada (13 million) and Australia (12 million).[1]
+Worldwide salt production reached approximately 300 million tonnes in 2018.
+The top six producers were China (68 million), the USA (42 million), India (29 million), Germany (13 million), Canada (13 million) and Australia (12 million).[1]

 “Let there be work, bread, water and salt for all” – Nelson Mandela

-Sunset over a Salina in Lanzarote
+Sunset over a salina in Lanzarote where sea water is evaporated to make salt

 Business is the salt of life